-- If what’s most important is keeping everything in one location and you

-	don’t need the best service, GoDaddy has all of the website services you

-	will likely need.
+- If what’s most important is keeping everything in one location and you don’t need the best service or want the best value, GoDaddy has all of the website services you will likely need.

-	- If what’s most important to you is customer service, then WP Engine.
+- If what’s most important to you is customer service, then WP Engine or Kinsta.

-	- If you’ve got more demanding website needs then either WP Engine or
+- If you’ve got more demanding website needs then WP Engine, Kinsta, or Flywheel.

-	Flywheel.

-	- If you want all of the features included, WP Engine.
+- If you want all of the features included, WP Engine or Kinsta.

 - If you want an SSL included (but not CDN), Flywheel.

 - If you want a company that is a trailblazer, Flywheel.